natesilva/big-config/README.md

 It’s even okay to mix and match these file types for different environments.
 For example, if you have a file called `config/default/db.json5`, it’s okay to override it with `config/production/db.yaml`.

 It’s *not* okay to have multiple files with similar names in the *same* environment.
-For example, if you had `db.json` and `db.yaml`, both in the `/config/staging` directory, `big-config` will warn you  about it. `big-config` does its best to return deterministic results if this happens, but it can lead to some very confusing situations, so it’s not recommended.
+For example, if you had `db.json` and `db.yaml`, both in the `/config/staging` directory, you will get a warning. `big-config` does its best to return deterministic results if this happens, but it can lead to some very confusing situations, so it’s not recommended.

 ### Using a different directory for your config tree